Kent Community Foundation has embarked on a new environmental strategy, recognising that many social issues are intertwined with environmental impact.

 - Ethical investment policy – continuing the move to an ethical investment portfolio in line with our charitable objects.

-- Grant making strategy – launching our new environment theme.
+- Grant making strategy – launching our new Environment Priority Areas Route

 - Organisational change – our operations and our policies.